Can't find the will? Courts presume the deceased destroyed it

 Limitations

-A negative result does not mean no will exists — it means no will has been registered with this service.
-If the deceased used a small local firm that did not use the National Will Register, their will may still be held safely elsewhere.
+A negative result does not mean no will exists.
+It means no will has been found within the National Will Register’s database or (for the combined search) among the firms it contacted.
+If the deceased used an individual practitioner, a bank, or a small firm outside the search network, their will may still be held safely elsewhere.

 Search probate records